Omar & Hana

 Omar & Hana is a Malaysian Islamic preschool edutainment children’s animated television series aimed at two to six years olds.
 Created by Sinan Ismail and Hairulfaizalizwan Ahmad Sofian, it is produced by Cyberjaya-based Malaysian animation studio, Digital Durian.

 Omar & Hana originally told the journey of two young siblings, Omar and Hana, their family and friends, as they learn about the values of Islam.
 It also contains contents about the characteristics of Islam and good moral values.
 Each episode (except episodes from Kisah Omar & Hana) contains excerpt from Hadith and surahs from the Quran at the end of the songs performed.

 The series has five seasons and 117 episodes in total.
 It was first shown in May 2017 until May 2021 on Astro Ceria.
-Its official YouTube channel also garnered 5 million followers and watched more than a million times.
-It has been produced in Malay for Malaysian release and in English, Indonesian, Chinese, Arabic and Urdu language for international release.
+Its official YouTube channel also garnered 5 million followers and watched nearly 3 billion times.
+[6b] It has been produced in Malay for Malaysian release and in English, Indonesian, Chinese, Arabic and Urdu language for international release.
 The series also spawned merchandising and licensing deals.
 An official app of the series was launched in July 2020.